junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sam glances that the separated heads rolling around on the floor, seeing fangs with dripping blood.
 None of them move an inch anymore.

 Samuel sees the same, catching his grandson's eyes, nodding at the only entrance towards the larger opening.
 Both of them walking fast and quiet, trained hunter steps.
-With machetes tight in hands, just in case.
+With machetes tight in hands, dead man's blood in the back pocket, just in case.

 The place is quiet.
 Too quiet.
 Even their silent footsteps might become the source of an echo.